You Are Here.

 Surprisingly we only had a few small children - usually open houses bring out the families with children.
 Maybe the cool weather and the predictions of colder weather kept some families from heading our way.

 This is part of a photo Jerry Humston took.
-To see the whole photo, click here.Trains We Ran
+Unfortunately the big version was lost when the MVGRS web site was upgraded a few years ago.Trains We Ran

 As alluded to in section 4, we started out small, running an 0-4-0 on the "big" right of way until we were sure it was safe for bigger trains.
 Eventually we settled on running our largest engine, an AristoCraft Mikado on the that track, pulling three Aristo lit Sierra coaches.
 The picture to the right was taken from a photo by Jerry Humston.
 To see Jerry's original photo on the MVGRS weg site, click here.

 This photo was taken in late afternoon.
-Click for bigger photo.We also had a Thomas the Tank Engine and James the Red Engine that we planned to run on our well cover, a 5'x5' slab of concrete on the back of the house.
+Unfortunately the big version was lost when the MVGRS web site was upgraded a few years ago.We also had a Thomas the Tank Engine and James the Red Engine that we planned to run on our well cover, a 5'x5' slab of concrete on the back of the house.
 As it turned out, we had relatively few young visitors, so we didn't wind up swapping Thomas and James out like we've done at other events.

 A Bachmann closed streetcar that is decorated for Christmas ran most of the day on the lower loop.